 Just because you lose your court case does not mean you should lose hope.
 If you are unhappy with the final judgment, you can enlist the help of an appellate attorney to help you file for an appeal.
 They will consult with you to determine if you have a case, file the notice of appeal to the court, submit a written brief, and present an oral argument on your behalf.
 While you may be able to manage some of these elements yourself, the appellate lawyer is a priceless resource to counsel you on exactly what your options are and what your winning strategy should be to get the outcome you are seeking from the court.

-Presenting the case for an appeal of the judgment is where the bulk of the work will take place on your case.
+Presenting the case for an appeal of the judgment or order is where the bulk of the work will take place on your case.
 Your lawyer must thoroughly research your case and all the surrounding legal implications to look for holes and flaws in the judgment.
 Then they must work to present a swaying argument to have the appeal be granted.
 There are two main elements to the appellate litigation part of the process:

 The Opening Brief